 School, Fletching, East Sussex (85 pupils) told us about her PTA's

-'The Garden Trail has run for the past 23 years - in 2015 we
+'The Garden Trail has run for the past 23 years - last year we

 amassed 28 gardens, which all featured in a brochure given out with

 tickets on the day.
 Our team is made up of ten parents, who take on

 the bigger roles, such as organising the brochure, selling